aistabci/abci-docs/v3/en/docs/system-overview.md

 To execute the program for the compute node, submit the program to the job management system as a batch job or an interactive job.
 Interactive jobs allow you to compile and debug programs, and run interactive applications, visualization software and so on.
 For details, refer to [Job Execution](job-execution.md).

-#### Compute Node
+#### Compute Node (H)

-The compute node of ABCI system consists of HPE Cray XD670.
+The compute node (H) of ABCI system consists of HPE Cray XD670.
-The compute node is equipped with two Intel Xeon Platinum 8558 Processors and eight NVIDIA H200 GPU accelerators.
+The compute node (H) is equipped with two Intel Xeon Platinum 8558 Processors and eight NVIDIA H200 GPU accelerators.
 In the entire system, the total number of CPU cores is 36,768 cores, and the total number of GPUs is 6,128.

-The specifications of the compute node are shown below:
+The specifications of the compute node (H) are shown below:

 | Item | Description | # |
 |:--|:--|:--|